apostrophecms-legacy/apostrophe-magic-redirects/README.md

+## Currently not for 2.x

+This module is not currently compatible with Apostrophe 2.x.
+It is intended for Apostrophe 0.5.x.

 # apostrophe-magic-redirects

 As a last-ditch effort before issuing a 404, this module automatically issues redirects to the best match found via Apostrophe's [search module](http://github.com/punkave/apostrophe-search).
 Very helpful when recreating a large site with all-new content and new URLs.